Government Medical College, Rajouri

 Government Medical College, Rajouri (GMC-R) is a full-fledged tertiary referral Government Medical College in the Rajouri district of Jammu and Kashmir, India.
-It was established in the year 2016.
-The college and Hospital are approved and recognized by the National Medical Commission (erstwhile Medical Council of India) since the year of inception of the college.
+It was established in 2019.
+The college and hospital have been approved and recognized by the National Medical Commission (erstwhile Medical Council of India) since the year of inception of the college.

 About college

 The college imparts the degree Bachelor of Medicine and Surgery (MBBS).
 Nursing and para-medical courses are also offered.
 The college is affiliated with the University of Jammu and is recognised by the National Medical Commission erstwhile Medical Council of India.
 Selection to the college is done on the basis of merit through the National Eligibility cum Entrance Test.
-Yearly undergraduate student intake is 100 from the year 2019.
-The intake has been increased to 115 from the year 2020 Batch.
+As of 2026, Yearly undergraduate student intake is 150 seats, raised from 100 seats.

-17 seats from the total intake have been pooled into the All India Quota, leaving behind 98 seats for the State Quota in the course of MBBS.

 Courses

-Government Medical College Rajouri is currently offering postgraduate and undergraduate medical programs like:
+Government Medical College Rajouri offers postgraduate and undergraduate medical programs including: